2849C/odin-recipes/README.md

 # odin-recipes
 html practice for the odin project.
+I will be using all of my current combined skills to create a basic web project.